Vid-LLM: A Compact Video-based 3D Multimodal LLM with Reconstruction-Reasoning Synergy: Method

 We adopt a two-stage training strategy to utilize the shared encoder for both geometry and semantics.
 Stage 1 performs dual-teacher distillation, transferring geometric priors from a reconstruction model and semantic knowledge from a multimodal LLM, enabling the encoder to learn both capabilities in a balanced way.
 Stage 2 jointly optimizes all downstream modules with 3D vision–language objectives, while incorporating auxiliary reconstruction losses to provide the model with sufficient reconstruction capability and ensure real-scale consistency.
 The overall pipeline is illustrated in Fig.~\ref{fig3}.

-\textbf{Stage-1 Dual-Teacher Distillation.} In stage 1, we adopt a dual-teacher distillation strategy to jointly train the DINO encoder and the Cross-Task adapter, enabling the modules to quickly learn both geometric and semantic representations.
+\textbf{Stage-1 Dual-Teacher Distillation.} In stage 1, we adopt a dual-teacher distillation strategy to jointly train the DINO encoder and the Cross-Task Adapter, enabling the modules to quickly learn both geometric and semantic representations.
 The pretrained DINO encoder and CLIP encoder serve as the geometry and semantic teachers in the distillation strategy, which are initialized from VGGT~\citep{22vggt} and LLaVA-3D~\citep{23LLaVA-3D}, respectively.
 The distillation loss is defined as:

 where $L^{feat}_{geo}$, $L^{feat}_{lang}$ and $L_{sc}$ are the geometry loss, semantic loss and structural consistency loss, respectively. $\lambda$ is a balancing hyperparameter.
-The geometry loss and semantic loss are defined as:
+For geometry learning, an L2 loss is applied to patch-level features, following DINO's patch regression strategy.
+For semantic learning, a cosine similarity loss is applied to pooled features to align with CLIP’s global semantic embedding space.
+The specific forms are defined as follows:

-where $T'_{geom}$ and $T'_{lang}$ are the task‑specific geometric and semantic features, respectively, extracted by the Cross-Task Adapter, serving as the student representations in the distillation strategy. $T_{tea}^{geom}$ and $T_{tea}^{lang}$ are the features of the DINO and CLIP encoder and serve as the teacher representations. $N$ denotes the number of feature tokens sampled for alignment.
+where $\mathrm{Norm}(\cdot)$ denotes L2 normalization, and $\mathrm{Pool}(\cdot)$ indicates mean pooling. $T'_{geom}$ and $T'_{lang}$ are the task-specific geometric and semantic features extracted by the Cross-Task Adapter, and serve as the student representations in the distillation strategy. $T_{tea}^{geom}$ and $T_{tea}^{lang}$ are features from the DINO and CLIP encoders and serve as teacher representations. $N$ represents the number of tokens in $T'_{geom}$.
+Before computing $L^{feat}_{geo}$ and $L^{feat}_{lang}$, we apply lightweight linear projection layers to align the features to the same embedding dimension.
 To maintain structural consistency, we also introduce the structural consistency loss $L_{sc}$, which is defined as: